primesoft-group/oneconnexx-docs/_pages/webclient/en/installation.md

 #### 1. Edit installation

-With a click on the “Edit” symbol the following dialog opens:
+With a click on the "Edit" symbol the following dialog opens:

  ![X]({{ site.baseUrl }}/assets/content-images/webclient/de/addInstallation.png "Installtion Bearbeiten")

 Only the name and connection string parameters can be adjusted.
-The connection to the SQL database can be tested directly with the “Check connection” button.
+The connection to the SQL database can be tested directly with the "Check connection" button.

 #### 2. Delete installation

-An installation can be removed from the list by clicking on the “Delete” symbol.
+An installation can be removed from the list by clicking on the "Delete" symbol.
 An installation can only be removed if the corresponding OneConnexx-service has not been started.